mauroalberti/geoSurfDEM/README.md

 And for the other input data source, i.e., the VTK text file storing the geological surface data?

-One possibility is to use [simSurf](https://github.com/mauroalberti/simSurf)
+One possibility is to use [simSurf](https://github.com/mauroalberti/simSurf).
 With this Python tool (beware: 2.7, not 3.x), you can simulate analytical geological surfaces.
 We will see a working example here, that will be used also as a validation example for geoSurfDEM output.

 We create with simSurf an inclined plane with known attitude and location fitting the extent of a classical (for me..)
 Mt.
 Alpi DEM, derived from ASTER data.

 simSurf is subdivide in two modules:

-a) geosurface_simulation.py
+*a) geosurface_simulation.py

-b) geosurface_deformation.py
+b) geosurface_deformation.py*

 The module names are sufficiently clear to expose their purpose, I hope.